xd-wen/xd-wen.github.io/index.md

 ## About Me

 Welcome!
-I am a Ph.D. candidate in Finance at the Hong Kong University of Science and Technology.
+I am an Assistant Professor of Financial Technology in University of Macau.
+I completed my PhD in Finance at Hong Kong University of Science and Technology in 2026.

 ## Research Interests